 Implement enhancements to or an expansion of existing EHRs to improve the quality, safety, and efficiency of patient health care (this does not include the purchase of an EHR).
-Describe the plan to enhance or expand the EHR and describe how this will expand the capacity of the organization to support increased quality of care for PLWH.
+Describe the plan to enhance or expand the EHR and describe how this will expand the capacity of the organization to support increased quality of care for people with HIV.